szelongq/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the address book.
+Deletes the specified person from the application.

 Format: `delete INDEX`

 * Deletes the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* The index cannot exceed the length of the person list.

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.